 1. Number of Network Failures per Week

 Poisson distribution is used by cell phone companies and wireless service providers to improve their efficiency and customer satisfaction ratio.
 Provided that the history of the number of network failures occurring in the locality in a particular time duration is well known, the probability of a certain number of network failures occurring in future can be determined easily with the help of Poisson distribution.
-This helps the broadcasting organisations to be prepared for the problems that might occur and draft the solution in advance so that the customers accessing their services don’t have to suffer the inconvenience.
+This helps the broadcasting organisations be prepared for the problems that might occur and draft the solution in advance, so that the customers accessing their services don’t have to suffer the inconvenience.

 2. Number of Bankruptcies Filed per Month

 Poisson distribution finds its prime application in the banking sector.
 It is usually used to determine the probability of customer bankruptcies that may occur in a given time.
 For instance, if the bank records show that each month in a particular locality on average four bankruptcies are being filed, then this information can be used to estimate the probability of zero, one, two, or three bankruptcies may be filed in the following month.
 This helps the bank managers estimate the amount of reserve cash that is required to be handy in case a certain number of bankruptcies occur.

 3. Number of Website Visitors per Hour